June 18th 2020

 Pamela Marshall advises using a clinical-grade hydrator daily and spraying the area with the gentle antiseptic spray Clinisept.
 She also advocates using Clinisept+ £9.49 every time after hair removal.

-Zainab Siddiq from the Ministry of Waxing advises using Malin and Goetz’ Ingrown Hair Cream, £27, which contains salicylic acid to disperse bacteria and dead skin cells and chamomile to soothe and calm the skin.
-She also suggests using TCP on the area to help with inflammation and avoid touching the area.
+Malin and Goetz’ Ingrown Hair Cream, £27, is good too.
+It contains salicylic acid to disperse bacteria and dead skin cells and chamomile to soothe and calm the skin.
+You can also use TCP on the area to help with inflammation and avoid touching the area.

 Which clinical treatments are best for ingrown hairs?